Fly to Barcelona

-At the exuberantly decorated bar and restaurant Tickets in the Poble Sec barrio it's all crazy paving floor and waiters dressed as ushers.
+At the exuberantly decorated bar and restaurant Tickets in the Poble Sec barrio in Barcelona it's all crazy paving floor and waiters dressed as ushers.
 The passionfruit-flavoured marshmallow worms are served on the leaves of a pot plant, peeling away with a satisfying slurping sound.

-Just over the road lies the more classic vermouth bar Bodega 1900.
+Just over the road lies the more classic vermouth bar of Barcelona Bodega 1900.
 The “olives” here are actually gelatine spheres of olive juice that explode wonderfully in the mouth.
 Both Tickets and Bodega 1900 come from the imagination of ex-El Bulli chefs, Ferran and Albert Adrià.